 They took us into another room to process the information.
 The next 8 hours were the worst kind of torture.
 We had to decide when to take our baby off of life support.
 How can a parent even make that kind of decision?
 We didn’t know if Ezra would live for seconds, minutes, or hours.
 When we finally did, we were so full of fear.
 We watched his little chest rise and fall, thinking every breath could be his last.
 Ezra was a strong baby.
 He held out for 28 hours, breathing strongly through most of it.
 Towards the end of his journey, there would be minutes where he wouldn’t breathe.
 We’d think that he’d left us, but then take a huge gasp of air and continue fighting.
 It was absolute agony watching my baby ‘die’ over and over again.
 When he took his last breathe, we were at peace.
 We knew our baby was with Jesus and wasn’t suffering anymore.

 It has been almost 3 months since Ezra has died and every day is a struggle.
 I never know what each day will bring.
 Some days it seems like it is getting better, but the next I’ll spiral downwards and I’ll be back at square one again.
 I know that time heals all but some days it feels as though this pain will never get better.
+Never once have we thought that the medical team were negligent as sometimes they are unable to see stuff like this happening and there was nothing that could be done.
+I do know that some parents would be looking into finding a lawyer for brain injuries if their child suffered from brain damage after birth.
+If you think that is the right decision for you, then is anyone to stop you.
+But we decided against doing that and we are at peace with this decision.
 Through the hard times, I can still see some good in all of it.
 I thank God for blessing us with such a beautiful little baby and getting to know him for 5 short days.
 I know that God has a plan in all of this and that I just can’t understand it right now.
 I’m praying for peace and healing as I continue on in this journey of grief and loss.